DanbiAubrey/job_scrapper/README.md

 # job_scrapper

 codes for scrapping job lists from SEEK
-Webupage developed with Flask and PICOCSS
+Webpage developed with Flask and PICOCSS

 ## Requirements
 To run the codes the installation of requests, Beautifulsoup4, playwright, Flask and PicoCss is required.